 The Learn to Speed Skate Program is aimed at skaters who have basic skating skills but want to improve their skills and learn the sport of speed skating.
 Skaters 7 years and up who have attained the appropriate skill level may participate in this program.
-Skaters may use hockey skates in Learn to Speed Skate, but it is recommended that they use long blades.
+Skaters are recommended that they use long blades (Speed Skates) but the skater may use hockey skates in Learn to Speed Skate.
 We recommend that Learn to Speed Skate skaters participate in Club Fun Meets, the Atlantic Cup in Charlottetown, and, if they desire, off-Island meets.
 Parents should speak with the coach before registering for off-Island meets to determine if the meet is appropriate and to ensure that appropriate coaching arrangements can be made.

 Intermediate Speed Skating (9 years and up):

-The Intermediate Speed Skating program starts to introduce more of the competitive aspects of speed skating, such as passing and tactics, and aims to refine the basic speed skating skills of less experienced skaters.
-Skaters should be 9 years of age, be able to skate cross-overs on the corners, stop effectively, understand track safety, and be able to skate the 400 M in under 1:20 (or have the permission of the coach).
-Skaters in this group must be on long blades.
-The more advanced skaters in the Intermediate group will normally skate the 400m in under 1:00 and will continue to refine their technical skills and develop racing strategies.
+The Intermediate Speed Skating Programs introduce more of the competitive aspects of speed skating, such as passing and tactics, and aims to refine the basic speed skating skills of less experienced skaters.
+Skaters should be 9 years of age, be able to skate cross-overs on the corners, stop effectively, understand track safety, and be able to skate the 400 m in under 1:20 (or have the permission of the coach).
+Skaters in Intermediate must be on long blades.
+The more advanced skaters in the Intermediate group will normally skate the 400 m in under 1:00 and will continue to refine their technical skills and develop racing strategies.
 If they wish, Intermediate skaters may participate in dryland training programs when offered.
 Skaters in this group are eligible to participate in all meets.
-Skaters should be at practices at least 30 minutes beforehand for an off-ice warm-up, unless otherwise specified by the coaching staff.

 Maximum registration: 25 skaters

-The Advanced group program is a more intensive program for older skaters.
+The Advanced Speed Skating Programs and the High Performance Speed Skating Program are more intensive programs for older skaters.
 All skaters must have the permission of the coaching staff to participate.
-The general principles described in the introduction apply to decisions regarding participation in the Advanced Speed Skating Program.
+The general principles described in the introduction apply to decisions regarding participation in the Advanced / High Performance Speed Skating Programs .
 Advancement of skaters to and through programs before they have developed sufficient technical skills can impede the development of the skaters and create unsafe situations.
 Given the higher speeds in the Advanced group practices, safety is a particular concern.
 The profile of the registered skaters may result in changes to the requirements or time standards for advancement from year to year.
 Skaters wishing to participate in this program are expected to be interested in competition, committed to training, and have the technical skills, the speed and maturity (social, emotional, and athletic) to safely participate in the practices and enjoy the extra work-load associated with these practices.